 Or would it be better to focus on a few products and zoom in on specific areas of strengths?

 From what I have read lately, being narrow-minded may be preferred to being broad-minded.
-Well at least when you are pitting yourself against goliath.
+Well at least when you are pitting yourself against Goliath.

 Apple blew the iPod up with its huge advertising blitzkrieg, even though it only accounted for 39% of Apple’s gross sales.
 This resulted in a huge dominance of the marketplace where Apple’s share of of the digital music market is a whopping 73.9%.

 Courtesy of Branding Strategy Insider

-So what’s the moral of this story?
+So what’s the moral of the Apple story?

-Instead of diluting one’s marketing and advertising spend over a whole basket of brands – dogs, cash cows, stars or question marks – one could focus on promoting and publicising the number one and two product that you want to emblazon on people’s hearts and minds.
+Instead of diluting your marketing and advertising spend over a whole basket of brands – dogs, cash cows, stars or question marks – you could focus on promoting and publicising the number one and two product that you want to emblazon on people’s hearts and minds.

-He cited the well-loved example of the chai wallah, an ubiquitous provider of the much loved spiced tea which fueling India’s workforce.
+He cited the well-loved example of the chai wallah, a ubiquitous provider of the much loved spiced tea which fueled India’s workforce for countless decades.
 By focusing on being good at one thing, chai wallahs have thrived over the years despite the onslaught of foreign competition.